 Access to essential services is constrained, affected by insecurity, lack of supplies, staff departures, and damage to facilities in conflict.
 Food security is impacted by the conflict, and livelihoods and market activities disrupted.
 Most IDPs and some host communities are in need of food assistance.?
 Massive displacements have also impacted the WASH situation: only half of the population has access to drinkable water and more than 34% practice open defecation, increasing the transmission risk for vector- and water-borne diseases.?

-INFORM measures CAR's risk of humanitarian crisis and disaster to be extremely high, at 8.4/10.
-CAR's vulnerability is of particular concern.?
+INFORM measures CAR's risk of humanitarian crisis and disaster to be very high, at 8.5/10.
+CAR's vulnerability and lack of coping capacity are of particular concern.?

 Food security: Insecurity prevents farmers from accessing their field.

 Information Gaps and needs

 Although information about communities newly displaced or affected by violence is often available, updated information about their situation and needs is frequently inadequate.

 The limited reporting of certain sectors or sub-sectors by clusters, such as the health cluster or the sub-cluster on GBV and the protection of children, makes it challenging to give a complete picture of the current humanitarian situation.